Kilmichael ambush: The ambush

 As dusk fell between 4:05 and 4:20 pm on 28 November, the ambush took place on a road at Dus a' Bharraigh in the townland of Shanacashel, Kilmichael Parish, near Macroom.

 Just before the Auxiliaries in two lorries came into view, two armed IRA volunteers, responding late to Barry's mobilisation order, drove unwittingly into the ambush position in a horse and side-car, almost shielding the British forces behind them.
-Barry managed to avert disaster by directing the car up a side road and out of the way.
+Barry managed to avert their detection by directing the car up a side road and out of the way.

 The first Auxiliary lorry was persuaded to slow down by Barry standing on the road in plain sight in front of a concealed Command Post (with three riflemen).
 He was wearing an IRA officer's tunic given to him by IRA Volunteer and ambush participant Paddy O'Brien.
 The British later claimed Barry was wearing a British uniform.
 This confusion was part of a ruse by Barry to ensure that his adversaries in both lorries halted beside two separated IRA ambush positions on the north side of the road, where Sections One (10 riflemen) and Two (10 riflemen) lay concealed.
 Hidden on the opposite (south) side of the road was half of Section Three (six riflemen), whose instructions were to prevent the enemy from taking up positions on that side.
 The other half of Section Three (six riflemen) was positioned before the ambush position as an insurance group, should a third Auxiliary lorry appear.
 The British later alleged that over 100 IRA fighters were present wearing British uniforms and steel trench helmets.
 Barry, however, insisted that, excepting himself, the ambush party were in civilian attire, though they used captured British weapons and equipment.

 The first lorry, containing nine Auxiliaries, slowed almost to a halt close to the intended ambush position.
 At that point Barry blew a whistle and threw a Mills bomb that exploded in the open cab of the first lorry.
 Both occupants, the driver and Macroom Auxiliary commander District Inspector Francis Crake, were killed.
 The whistle was the signal to open fire.
 A savage close-quarters fight ensued, between surviving Auxiliaries and a combination of IRA Section One and Barry's three person Command Post group.
 According to Barry's account, some of the British were killed using rifle butts and bayonets in a brutal and bloody encounter.
 This close-quarters part of the engagement was over relatively quickly, with all nine Auxiliaries dead or dying.
-The British later claimed that the dead had been mutilated with axes, although Barry dismissed this as atrocity propaganda.
+The British claimed that the bodies of the dead "suffered terrible mutilation as though hacked with hatchets", although Barry dismissed this report as atrocity propaganda.